-However, effective July 15th, 2019, employees in the bargaining unit will have the option of staying with the Employer's Registered Pension Plan (RPP) or move to the BCGEU Pension Plan.
-All new employees hired after July 15th, 2019 will be required to be in the Union's pension plan and will not be offered the Employer's RPP Plan.
+Enrolment will take place one year following the date of ratification.
+Employees in the bargaining unit will have the option of staying with the Employer's Registered Pension Plan (RPP) or move to the BCGEU Pension Plan.
+All new employees hired after (February 26, 2021) will be required to be in the Union's pension plan and will not be offered the Employer's RPP Plan.

-Effective July 15th, 2019, subject to the approval of the Employer's application on behalf of employees for membership in the BC Target Benefit Pension Plan, employees who are members of the Employer's RPP Plan will have the option to stay in the Employer's RRP Plan or to cease participation in the RPP Plan and enroll in the BC Target Benefit Pension Plan.
+Effective one year following February 27, 2020, subject to the approval of the Employer's application on behalf of employees for membership in the BC Target Benefit Pension Plan, employees who are members of the Employer's RPP Plan will have the option to stay in the Employer's RRP Plan or to cease participation in the RPP Plan and enroll in the BC Target Benefit Pension Plan.